OpenSUTD/sutdobfs/README.md

 ![vocareum-obfs](.github/img/voca-3.png)

 This produces a new file in your workspace called `your_homework_file.sutd.py`, filled with glorious dank memes.
-Click on the workspace window on the left to let it refresh and open the file:
+Click on the workspace window on the left to let it refresh (if it doesn't, refresh the whole page cos Vocareum sucks) and open the file:

 ![vocareum-result](.github/img/voca-4.png)